as2038/as2038.github.io/README.md

 layouts - Contains the two layout files default.html and post.html

-posts - Contains posts displayed on the blog page.
+posts - Contains the markdown files of posts displayed on the "Blog" page.

-blog - Contains index.html used by the blog page.
+blog - Contains index.html used by the "Blog" page.

 css - Contains the main.css file.